(Disclosure: Some of the links below may be affiliate links)

 Other subtleties are important when you are renting in Switzerland.
 For instance, there are many things you need to know about giving back your apartment.
-In this article, I am going to cover all these important points.
+In this article, I cover all these important points.

 How to find a property to rent?

 Finding a property to rent in Switzerland is relatively easy.

 If you are extra select about your choice, it may take you a while.
 But otherwise, there are enough properties available that you can find something for you.
 And some cities are more filled than others.

 There is one exception to that.
 It is difficult to rent a house in Switzerland.
 Finding an apartment to rent is straightforward.
 But finding a house is much more difficult.

 For most people, using an online platform will be the best solution to find the apartment or house they are looking for.

 There are three primary online services to find properties to rent in Switzerland:

 The one you choose does not matter much.
 They are all gathering properties from the other platforms.
 So you will find almost the same properties on each platform.
 And often, you will be redirected to another platform to get all the information and pictures.

 I am not going to go into how to choose a property.
 It is a personal thing.
 Everybody has a different view on which property they want.
 You should choose an apartment or house that suits your needs and budget.
 And if you want to save money, you should be reasonable with the number of rooms you plan to get.